 for it would be better for me to die than that anyone should make my boasting void.

-It would be better that Paul die than for anyone to get the idea that he preached for money, for he did not want them to get the idea that he dunned them for money.
+It would be better that Paul dies than for anyone to get the idea that he preached for money, for he did not want them to get the idea that he dunned them for financial support.
 Balaam sold his ministry for money (Numbers 22).
 “Boasting” has to do with glorying in the gospel message; it is not a pride issue but a joy issue.

 For if I preach the gospel, I have nothing to boast of,